 Any Other Issues…

 It is important to make sure that there aren’t any extra costs involved in the investment.
 Or if there are you need to add these to your budget.
 Some apartment buildings have maintenance costs, some houses may need damp treating, which is an extra cost.
 All of these add up and can affect your property value.
 You will need to work out the stamp duty of the property too and factor this in to your calculations.
 You can also check the council tax, crime rates, flood risk and subsidence risks too.
+You may also consider partnering with a property management company or a hoa management company to deal with most of these issues on your behalf.
+Professional property management groups can provide expert residential or commercial property management services.

 To figure out the true market value of a property there a few things to consider.
 You need to look at comparable properties to get an idea of this.
 Look at properties that are nearby, have the same number of bedrooms and are in a similar condition.
 Try and find the history of the property and make sure you are getting a good price.
 Look out for red flags, like if someone has bought and sold the property quickly and try find out why.
 There are several online tools like Rightmove and Zoopla that are great for finding out the selling prices of nearby houses.
 It can give you an idea of whether the property is below market value, and how much potential profit you can make or value you can add.
 There are also tools that allow you to get a free valuation from a local property expert, as well as predicted rental yields.